markmeeus/MarcelloDB/README.md

 }
 ```

-If it is comparable, it can be indexed
+##If it is comparable, it can be indexed
-==

 If a type implements IComparable, it can be indexed.
 Yes, even your custom objects.
 Just make sure they compare ok
 ```cs
 class DvdIndexDefinition : IndexDefinition<Dvd>